 A: DU Portfolio is a home-grown platform created in 2003 that the university no longer updates and is no longer sustainable for continued long-term use.
 It was developed in a time when few viable options for ePortfolios, intranets, and file sharing repositories existed.
 DU does not have the capacity to address a major failure event and/or possible security vulnerabilities.

 A: After gathering stakeholder feedback through surveys and focus groups, the team has identified the most common use cases for DU Portfolio.
 By Fall 2022, the team will publish suggested alternatives as well as training and support offerings.

 Q: How can I determine if DU currently supports a platform that would accomplish my goals?

 A: Start by reviewing the IT Software Catalog.
 Click on individual software icons to read more about what it offers and view available training opportunities.
 Many of these trainings are prerecorded and can be viewed at any time.

 Q:When will DU Portfolio be replaced?

 Because DU portfolio is a homegrown system, we do not need to worry about an impending end to a contract.
 Because we anticipate the needs of DU Portfolio being met by multiple platforms, some which already exist, you may begin moving resources to already-existing repositories at any time.
-For course-based ePortfolios, we anticipate launching its replacement in Fall 2022.
-We intend to de-commission DU portfolio completely by approximately summer 2023.
+For course-based ePortfolios, we anticipate launching its replacement in Winter 2023.
+We intend to de-commission DU portfolio completely by approximately summer 2024.